VynzzDev/Aeris-AI-Desktop-Assistant/README.md

 ## License

-Distributed under the project_license.
-See `LICENSE for more information.
+Distributed under the MIT License.
+See [LICENSE](https://github.com/VynzzDev/Aeris-AI-Desktop-Assistant/blob/main/LICENSE) for more information.